Prehistoric Rock Art

 Characteristics

 Pictography is the creation of monochrome or polychrome images through the application of pigments, like carbon, manganese and various oxides.
 As pictographs are far less weather resistant than engravings, most surviving pictography is in the form of underground cave painting, or outdoor markings under overhanging rock.
 Prehistoric artists began by painting with their fingers.
 Later, they used lumpy pigment crayons, or brushes constructed from animal hair or vegetable fibre.
 The most advanced pictographic techniques included spray painting, using reeds or specially hollowed bones.
 The colour pigments found in cave paintings were generally obtained from mineral, animal or vegetable sources (eg. clay ochres, charcoal, manganese dioxide, calcium phosphate from crushed animal bone, carrot juice and berries, animal blood and urine).
 See also: Prehistoric colour palette.
 Stone Age artists produced many different kinds of images.
 The most popular subjects were hunting scenes, which typically included pictures of bison, horses, reindeer, cattle and aurochs.
 Other creatures portrayed, included: lions, mammoths, wolves, foxes, hares, hyenas, fish, reptiles, and birds.
+(See for instance the red ochre mammoth pictures among the Kapova Cave Paintings, 12,500 BCE.)
 By comparison, images of humans appear less frequently.
-Prehistoric painters also produced a significant amount of what appears to be abstract art, incorporating dots, lines, and other geometric motifs.
+Prehistoric painters also produced a significant amount of abstract signs incorporating dots, lines, and other geometric motifs.
 As well as this, cave paintings throughout the world include numerous symbols, ideograms, anthropomorphs and zoomorphs.
 Regarding these pictographical symbols, it is worth remembering that pictographs were the basis of cuneiform and hieroglyphic writing, as well as the writing systems used in Ancient China, Sumeria, and Egypt.
 Indeed, they are still used in tribal art and in some non-literate cultures in Africa, South and Central America, and Oceania.
 Arguably, the most important pictographs are the Magdalenian-period Lascaux Cave Paintings (c.17,000 BCE) in the Dordogne region of France, and the Altamira Cave Paintings (c.15,000 BCE) in Spain - the "Sistine Chapel" of Stone Age painting.

 Megalithic rock art is best exemplified by the complex spiral engravings at the entrance of the Newgrange Neolithic Passage Tomb, in Ireland.
 However, although Newgrange is the most famous site within the Bru na Boinne complex in County Meath, the mound at the Knowth megalithic tomb (Newgrange's sister site) has a huge number of rock engravings around its circumference.
 Indeed, Knowth is reputedly home to about one third of all megalithic art in Western Europe.